Alexander the Great, who lived from July 356 BC to June 323 BC, was an intrepid conqueror and one of the most brilliant military generals in history.

 The last city to put up resistance on Alexander’s warpath to Egypt, the port city of Gaza was besieged by Alexander’s army for a period of five months in 332 BC, and his troops killed or took captive nearly all of its inhabitants.

 Alexander then brought in local Bedouins to populate Gaza, and he then organized the city into a polis (or “city-state”), establishing the roots of Greek culture in the area.
-Soon afterward, Gaza had already earned a reputation as a flourishing center of Hellenic learning and philosophy.
+Soon afterward, Gaza earned a reputation as a flourishing center of Hellenic learning and philosophy.